 - TOEFL or IELTS: International students whose first language is not English must take the TOEFL or IELTS and submit their score.
-Applicants who have completed a bachelor's degree in the U.S., or an equivalent degree at an accredited English-language university in Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are exempt from this requirement.
-Most students accepted to the program have TOEFL scores above 92 (Internet)/237 (computer)/580 (written), or an overall IELTS score of at least 7.0 with no subsections below 6.5.
-Waiver of the TOEFL or IELTS requirements is not normally granted.
-The University's code for both exams is 6681.
+Applicants who have completed a bachelor's degree in the US, or an equivalent degree at an accredited English-language university in Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are exempt from this requirement.
+Most students accepted to the program have TOEFL scores above 92 (Internet)/580 (written), an overall IELTS score of at least 7.0 with no subsections below 6.5, or a DuoLingo score of at least 127.
+Waiver of the TOEFL, IELTS, or DuoLingo requirements is not normally granted.
+The University's code for all exams is 6681.
 For more information, visit www.ets.org/toefl.
 Additionally, non-native speakers of English will be tested for language skills at matriculation and may be required to take English as a Second Language classes before or concurrently with law courses.

 - Financial Statement: If you are admitted to the program, you will need to submit evidence of adequate financial support to cover the costs of one full year of study at the University of Iowa.
 You should complete the financial statement with your application to move through the visa process more quickly.
 Your admission cannot be finalized without completing this form to show the financial ability to provide the necessary support.

 Additional information about Iowa Law's LLM program is available under Degrees.